 Possibly my favourite sight of the city after the Sagrada Familia.
 The Gothic Quarter is by far my favourite place in Barcelona.
 Besides its narrow streets and Assassin’s Creed vibes, it is nothing short of enchanting.
 My favourite street is Petrixol, where there are charming chocolatiers (food, of course!), a French gourmet store and vintage bookshops.
 Another favourite is the Carrer dels Tallers, where there are alternative shops, a really interesting Korean bao place and a few tattoo studios.

 And there you have it, three things you just can’t miss in this great city!
+Check out places to stay in Barcelona here.
 Have you been to Barcelona?
 What’s your favourite thing about the city?